sarahhuser/Wildfire/README.md

 ## Outputs
 This project will generate:
 - Wildfire frequency histograms for the time period 2014 - 2018 and 2019 - 2023
+- Static Wildfire maps for the time period 2014 - 2018 and 2019 - 2023 showing where the fires are located
 - Interactive wildfire maps for the time period 2014 - 2018 and 2019 - 2023 showing where the fires are located
 - Interactive choropleth map for the years 2014 and 2023 showing how much percentage of each province and territory was burnt